tailtq/ansible-ubuntu-developer/README.md

 # install packages
 ansible-playbook playbook.yaml -i inventory.txt --ask-become-pass
 ```
+__Note:__
-__Note:__ If gathering facts step runs slowly in the play 2, you can stop and re-run it.
+- If gathering facts step runs slowly in the play 2, you can stop and re-run it.
+- This playbook currently works on Ubuntu 20.04 and I'm not sure about other version, because I encountered error in Ubuntu 18.04.